DDT Judgement

 Judgement is an annual professional wrestling event promoted by DDT Pro-Wrestling (DDT).
-The event has been held since 1997 as a live event, aired domestically on Fighting TV Samurai since 2002 and later as an internet pay-per-view (iPPV) on CyberFight's streaming service Wrestle Universe.
+The event has been held since the official DDT launching event in 1997 (though there was a pre-launch event on January 31, held at the Akishima Cultural Center).
+It has been airing domestically on Fighting TV Samurai since 2002 and later as an Internet pay-per-view (iPPV) on CyberFight's streaming service Wrestle Universe.
 The event is usually held around March and serves as DDT's anniversary event.